jai-dewani/Meme-Template-API/README.md

 # Meme Template API

 This is a API created for my [memeify](https://github.com/jai-dewani/memeify) project which needs an API t get a list of images that are meme template.

-| It is currently in development phase, not hosted anywhere.
-Will be soon 🤞
+> It is currently in development phase, not hosted anywhere.
+Will update this when this changes 🤞

 ## Contribute